Advancing innovation for autonomous vehicle safety technology

 Because autonomous technology spans software, electrical and traditional mechanical systems, manufacturers must consider a host of existing standards and emerging industry best practices to address safety at the various levels of driving automation.

-UL’s nonprofit affiliate, Underwriters Laboratories, partnered with industry experts and innovators to develop and launch UL 4600, which addresses safety principles and processes for evaluating fully autonomous products requiring no human driver supervision.
+UL Solutions’ nonprofit affiliates, UL Research Institutes and UL Standards & Engagement, partnered with industry experts and innovators to develop and launch UL 4600, which addresses safety principles and processes for evaluating fully autonomous products requiring no human driver supervision.
 This safety case approach provides the flexibility needed to help ensure safety while supporting the rapid development of the technology.

 ISO 26262 is the automotive standard applicable to safety-related electrical or electronic (E/E) systems in vehicles.
 ISO 26262 emphasizes functional safety management in the event of a system failure due to malfunctions or bugs in the E/E system and is a crucial factor in driving automation safety.